 To achieve this objective, the standards specify default results for exceptional operations and require that an implementation provide status flags, which can be sensed, set, or cleared by a user, to indicate that exceptions have occurred.
 The standards also recommend that an implementation provide a means for a program to trap (i.e., interrupt normal control flow) when an exception occurs.
 The program can optionally supply a trap handler that handles the exception in an appropriate manner, for example by providing an alternate result for the exceptional operation and resuming execution.
 This chapter lists the exceptions defined by IEEE 754 along with their default results and describes the features of the floating point environment that support status flags, trapping, and exception handling.
+(Some information in this chapter pertains specifically to the Solaris 10 OS and not to earlier versions of the Solaris OS.)

-What Is an Exception?
+4.1 What Is an Exception?